 It’s safe to say that now, I am a writer.
 A painter.
 A horror enthusiast.
 A lunar photographer.
 A plant mom.
 A designer.
 And a chef.

 That’s how all of this began.
 It clicked, that in this journey I was destined to be on, I was alone.
 Alone in the understanding that everyone around me saw this “migraine thing” as black and white.
 How could it really be more than a headache.
 I mean just take an Advil, you’ll be fine, right?

 There’s so much grey.
 So many layers in-between the positive and negative.
-So, I decided to stop voicing what I was going through in a half thought out Facebook posts that only received negative feedback from people who didn’t belong in my life in the first place.
+So, I decided to stop voicing what I was going through in half thought out Facebook posts that only demonstrated those extremes.

 With the advice of my best friend, the black and white photo montage of my blog was born.
 Every day, what if you only saw it in black and white?
 What would be missing from the story you were trying to tell?

 My blog has been a lot of things since it’s inception in the late winter months of 2018 – perhaps the best works were born in the earliest of entries.
 My writing has always been a therapeutic outlet, one I needed the most in what I consider “Chapter One” of my blog.
 This period was full of everything I wanted people to know about migraine and my experience.
 The ups and downs, the interaction between the sick and the surrounding society, and the self-realizations that came from various symptoms and events.

 My blog began to transform as I went through the process of applying for, and being approved for SSDI.
 I wanted to alter my space, allow it to be a place others could come when they needed the resources I hadn’t had.

 Throughout this time, I’ve shifted to prioritize my own healing and understanding what that word represents for me.
 Healing doesn’t come easy, it takes a really long time – maybe even our entire lifetime – and a lot of it is accepting that these conditions I write about, and those that I don’t, are inseparable from me and my life.